Andrew-Jayne/RPyG/z_todo.md

 [] add leveling system based on battle actions
 [] add 2nd attack type for each class with new names [] add damage type (Magic, Melee) + Resistances based on Specalization

+Updated combat Idea:

+Main Attack
+Special attack (AOE For Mages, Dismember for warriors, Poision Blade for Rogue)

+AOE: Attack all targets with 3/4 attack power, deals 1/8 of damage to self

+Dismember: Deal 1/4 damage but reduce enemy attack by 25% (once per enemy)

+Poison Blade: Deal 1/2 damage but Emeny takes 1/4 damage per turn for the rest of the battle